- having a prison sentence shortened, or

 Depending on the case, pardons can also restore a person’s gun rights.
 Commutation does not restore gun rights.15 Learn more about applying for a pardon.

 Call a Nevada criminal defense attorney…

 Have you been convicted of a crime in Nevada?
 It may be possible to get your sentence reduced to a lesser penalty.
-Contact our Las Vegas criminal defense attorneys for a FREE consultation to discuss your matter and how we can help.
+Contact our Las Vegas criminal defense attorneys for a consultation to discuss your matter and how we can help.

 Convicted in California?
 Learn about California executive clemency laws.

 Convicted in Colorado?
 Learn about Colorado executive clemency laws.

 - NAC 213.012 “Commutation of a punishment” defined.“Commutation of a punishment” means the changing of the sentence of a person convicted of a crime to another sentence, resulting in a reduction or lessening of the sentence.